-- (a) "Structure" means any building, wall or other structure. - (b) "Enforcing officer" means the building inspector or other officer designated by ordinance and charged with the administration of the provisions of this act. - (c) "Abandoned property" means: - (1) Any residential real estate for which taxes are delinquent for the preceding two years and which has been unoccupied continuously by persons legally in possession for the preceding 90 days; or - (2) any residential real estate which has been unoccupied continuously by persons legally in possession for the preceding 15 months and which has a blighting influence on surrounding properties, unless the exterior of the property is being maintained and the property is either the subject of a probate action, action to quiet title or other ownership dispute, or the property is subject to a mortgage; or - (3) commercial real estate for which the taxes are delinquent for the preceding two years and which has a blighting influence on surrounding properties.
-"Commercial real estate" means any real estate for which the present approved use is other than one to four residential units or for agricultural purposes. - (d) "Blighting influence" means conditions in such structure which are dangerous or injurious to the health, safety or-morals welfare of the occupants of such buildings or other residents of the municipality or which have an adverse impact on properties in the area.
-Such conditions may include, but are not limited to, the following: Defects increasing the hazards of fire, accident, or other calamities; air pollution;-light or lack of sanitary facilities; dilapidation; disrepair; structural defects;-uneleanliness; dead and dying trees, limbs or other unsightly natural growth or unsightly appearances-that constitute a blight to adjoining property, the-

-neighborhood or the city; walls, sidings or exteriors of a quality and appearance not commensurate with the character of the properties in the neighborhood; unsightly stored or parked material, equipment, supplies, machinery, trucks or automobiles or parts thereof; vermin infestation; inadequate drainage; or any violation of health, fire, building or property maintenance codes or zoning regulations which constitute a health or safety threat.
+- (a) "Structure" means any building, wall or other structure. - (b) "Enforcing officer" means the building inspector or other officer designated by ordinance and charged with the administration of the provisions of this act. - (c) (1) "Abandoned property" means: - (1) (A) Any residential real estate for which taxes are delinquent for the preceding two years and which has been unoccupied continuously by persons legally in possession for the preceding 90 days; or {or} - (2) (B)-any residential real estate which has been unoccupied-continuously by persons legally in possession for the preceding 15 months and which has a blighting influence on surrounding properties, unless the exterior of the property is being maintained and the property is either the subject of a probate action, action to quiet title or other ownership-dispute, or the property is subject to a mortgage; or - (3) (C) commercial real estate for which the taxes are delinquent for the preceding two years and which has a blighting influence on surrounding properties.
+"Commercial real estate" means any real estate for which the present approved use is other than one to four residential units or for agricultural purposes. - (2) "Abandoned property" shall not mean any real estate where the owner of such real estate is known and has expressed in writing to the governing body a desire to retain ownership and maintain such real estate and has brought the property into code compliance within 90 days of such expressed desire. - (d) "Blighting influence" means conditions in such structure which are dangerous or injurious to the health, safety or morals welfare of the occupants of such buildings or other residents of the municipality-or which have an adverse impact on properties in the area.
+Such conditions may include, but are not limited to, the following: Defects increasing the hazards of fire, accident, or other calamities; air pollution; light or lack of sanitary facilities; dilapidation; disrepair; structural defects; uncleanliness; dead and dying trees, limbs or other unsightly natural growth or unsightly appearances that constitute a blight to adjoining property, the neighborhood or the city; walls, sidings or exteriors of a quality and appearance not commensurate with the character of the properties in the neighborhood; unsightly stored or parked material, equipment, supplies, machinery, trucks or automobiles or parts thereof; vermin infestation; inadequate drainage; or any violation of health, fire, building or property maintenance codes or zoning regulations which constitute a health or safety threat.